hfinkel/lfort/docs/LanguageExtensions.rst

 The availability attribute states that ``f`` was introduced in Mac OS X 10.4, deprecated in Mac OS X 10.6, and obsoleted in Mac OS X 10.7.
-This information is used by Clang to determine when it is safe to use ``f``: for example, if Clang is instructed to compile code for Mac OS X 10.5, a call to ``f()`` succeeds.
-If Clang is instructed to compile code for Mac OS X 10.6, the call succeeds but Clang emits a warning specifying that the function is deprecated.
+This information is used by LFort to determine when it is safe to use ``f``: for example, if LFort is instructed to compile code for Mac OS X 10.5, a call to ``f()`` succeeds.
+If LFort is instructed to compile code for Mac OS X 10.6, the call succeeds but LFort emits a warning specifying that the function is deprecated.
-Finally, if Clang is instructed to compile code for Mac OS X 10.7, the call fails because ``f()`` is no longer available.
+Finally, if LFort is instructed to compile code for Mac OS X 10.7, the call fails because ``f()`` is no longer available.

 The availablility attribute is a comma-separated list starting with the